jmike/naomi/README.md

 # Naomi

-A simple relational db client for Node.js that takes care of the repetitive CRUD tasks, while providing an easy interface for custom queries.
+A simple ORM for Node.js that takes care of the repetitive CRUD tasks, while providing a handy interface for custom queries.

 [![Build Status](https://travis-ci.org/jmike/naomi.png?branch=master)](https://travis-ci.org/jmike/naomi) [![Dependency Status](https://gemnasium.com/jmike/naomi.png)](https://gemnasium.com/jmike/naomi)

 #### Features

-* Supports MySQL and PostgreSQL databases.
+* Supports MySQL and PostgreSQL databases;
-* Written entirely in javascript, i.e. does not require compiling.
+* Written entirely in javascript, i.e. does not require compilation;
-* Distributed under the MIT license, i.e. you can use it both in commercial and open-source projects.
+* Distributed under the MIT license, i.e. you can use it both in commercial and open-source projects;
-* Supports transactions and custom queries.
+* Supports transactions and custom queries;
-* Exposes promises and callback interfaces.
+* Exposes promise and callback interfaces;
-* Makes extensive use of unit-tests.
+* Makes extensive use of unit-tests;
-* Is battle tested under heavy load in production environments.
+* Is battle-tested under heavy load in production environments;
 * Is different, i.e. uses existing database metadata instead of redefining the db structure in the application layer.

 ## Installation